ownlytics/mcprax/README.md

 - **"No active rack set"** - Run `rax use <rackname>` to set an active rack
 - **"Server not found"** - Check if the server exists with `rax server list`
-- **Configuration not taking effect** - Restart Claude Desktop after applying changes
+- **Configuration not taking effect** - Use `rax reboot` to restart Claude Desktop after applying changes
 - **Permission issues** - Ensure you have write access to the Claude Desktop configuration directory
 - **MCP server errors** - Check Claude Desktop logs for server-specific error messages
 - **Update failures** - If `rax update` fails, you may need administrator privileges.
 Try running `npm install -g @ownlytics/mcprax` manually